Skip to content

 Available Ports for Connection

-The following ports are exposed on the host server for client connections:
+The following ports are available for external connection:

 Starting, Stopping, and Updating

-Service management is performed using Docker Compose commands.
+Service management is handled via Docker Compose commands:

 question_mark